1972–73 Portland Trail Blazers season

-The 1972–73 season was the third season of the Portland Trail Blazers in the National Basketball Association (NBA).
-After finishing the previous season at 18–64, the Blazers earned the first overall selection in the 1972 NBA Draft, and infamously picked LaRue Martin over future Hall-of-Famer Bob McAdoo.
+The 1972–73 Portland Trail Blazers season was the third season of the Portland Trail Blazers in the National Basketball Association (NBA).
+After finishing the previous season at 18–64, the Blazers earned the first overall selection in the 1972 NBA draft.
+Bob McAdoo was the consensus number one pick but the two sides could not agree on a contract prior to the draft.
+Rather than risking losing McAdoo to the American Basketball Association (ABA) and getting nothing for the number one pick, the Blazers opted to select LaRue Martin.
 LaRue would average seven points per game over a four-season NBA career.

 The Blazers finished at 21–61, a marginal three-game improvement from the previous season.

 Draft picks

 Note: This is not a complete list; only the first two rounds are covered, as well as any other picks by the franchise who played at least one NBA game.